 What is branding?
 Put simply, branding is your business’s identity.
 It helps your consumer understand your business’s objectives, your purpose, and what you have to offer.

-Branding is an invaluable way to build (and help retain) customer base.
+Branding is an invaluable way to build (and help retain) a loyal customer base.
 If your branding is effective, it builds a connection to your consumer market and keeps you fresh in their mind should they need something you have to offer.

 Strategic marketing includes building an effective brand and using it to reach your target demographic.
-As competition grows and sales decline, a solid branding is a strong way to gain your consumer’s attention.
+As competition grows and sales decline, solid branding is a strong way to gain your consumer’s attention.

-When you think ‘fast food’, what images pop into your head?
+When you think of ‘fast food’, what images pop into your head?
 If some of those images were logos or specific restaurants, you have a perfect example of brand awareness.

 Like analytics, CRO helps paint a picture of what your visitors are doing on your website.
 However, unlike analytics, CRO helps clarify what stops those visitors from making a purchase.
 While analytics focus on what happened, CRO helps to rectify the problems and improve the site’s efficacy through various strategies.